Charles Cumming: Career

 Cumming's first novel, A Spy by Nature, was published in the UK in June 2001.
 The novel's hero, Alec Milius, is a flawed loner in his early 20s who is instructed by MI5 to sell doctored research data on oil exploration in the Caspian Sea to the Central Intelligence Agency (CIA).

 In August 2001, Cumming moved to Madrid.
 His second novel, The Hidden Man (2003), tells the story of two brothers investigating the murder of their father, a former SIS officer, at the hands of the Russian mafia.
 The Hidden Man also examines the clandestine role played by SIS and the CIA during the Soviet–Afghan War.

 His third novel, The Spanish Game (2006), marks the return of anti-hero Alec Milius, who becomes involved in a plot by the paramilitary Basque nationalist organization ETA to bring down the Spanish government.
 The Spanish Game was described by The Times as one of the six finest spy novels of all time, alongside Tinker Tailor Soldier Spy, Funeral in Berlin and The Scarlet Pimpernel.

 Typhoon, published in the UK in 2008, is a political thriller about a CIA plot to destabilise China on the eve of the Beijing Olympics.
-The story spans the decade from the transfer of the sovereignty of Hong Kong in 1997 to present-day Shanghai.
+The story spans the decade from the transfer of sovereignty over Hong Kong in 1997 to present-day Shanghai.
 In particular, the author highlights the plight of the Uyghur Muslim population in Xinjiang, a semi-autonomous region of China.
 The novelist William Boyd described Typhoon as "a wholly compelling and sophisticated spy novel – vivid and disturbing – immaculately researched and full of harrowing contemporary relevance."
 Typhoon was listed by The New York Times as one of the 100 Notable Books of 2009.

 Cumming's fifth novel, The Trinity Six, a thriller about the discovery of a sixth member of the Cambridge spies ring, was published in 2011.
 The Washington Post named The Trinity Six as one of the Notable Books of 2011.

 A Foreign Country, his sixth novel, concerning the disappearance of the first female Chief of MI6, was published in 2012.
 It is the first in a trilogy of novels about disgraced MI6 officer Thomas Kell.
-The novel is being developed into a television series by Bluegrass Films.
+The novel is under development as a television series for Bluegrass Films.
 A Foreign Country was named the first Scottish Crime Book of the Year at the inaugural Bloody Scotland Festival in Stirling in September 2012.
 It won the CWA Ian Fleming Steel Dagger for the best thriller of 2012.

 A sequel, entitled A Colder War, in which Kell investigates a traitor inside western intelligence, was published in 2014.
 The novel won the CrimeFest eDunnit Award for Best Crime eBook of the Year.

 The third novel in the Thomas Kell series, A Divided Spy, was published in 2016.